 - Plays a role in helping an enterprise define its Infrastructure network from scratch

-- Effective for evaluating incident impacts and finding the core cause of problems
+- Is effective for evaluating incident impacts and finding the core cause of problems

-- Reduce unnecessary procurement and more optimally prepare for IT asset disposition
+- Reduces unnecessary procurement and more optimally prepares for IT asset disposition

 - Requires devices to be connected to the network to be visible